Common carriers laws let consumers know the full cost of flying

 Duty of care

-However, DOT last year stated that they were stopping any discussion of full disclosure of pricing so that consumers can compare full prices for airline travel across airlines.
-Travelers United has been working to get the discussions of honest common carriers public pricing back on the table at DOT.
+However, DOT two years ago stated that they were stopping any discussion of full disclosure of pricing.
+This makes it so that consumers cannot compare full prices for airline travel across airlines.
+Travelers United has been working to get the discussions of honest public pricing back on the table at DOT.
 Now, Congress has instructed DOT to examine how to let consumers know the full cost of travel.
-This should include baggage, seat reservations, family seating charges, and several other ancillary fees that airlines are still keeping off our data screens.
+This should include baggage, seat reservations, family seating charges, and several other ancillary fees.
+Airlines are still keeping these fees off our data screens.